How does the system dial by default?

 Can I change the way the system pulls leads to dial?

-Utilising the Custom Data Fetchingfeature allows you to have autonomy over the way you want leads to be pulled and dialled from a list.
+Utilising the Custom Data Fetching feature allows you to have autonomy over the way you want leads to be pulled and dialled from a list.

 How does a list's fetch weight affect dialling?